 In The Environment Agency v Donnelly, Donnelly suffered severe knee, back and hip problems.
 Under her contract, she was entitled to arrive at work any time before 10am.
 The claimant usually got to work at 9.30am, but by that time, the main car park tended to be full.
 The overflow car park was an extra 10-minute walk away.

 Donnelly claimed it was a reasonable adjustment to be allocated a car parking space in the main car park so she wouldn’t have to walk the extra distance in bad weather and on dangerous surfaces.
-The employer argued she could come to work at 9am (when there would be free parking spaces); or they could offer her a lift to/from the other car park; or she could use a disabled space in the main car park provided she move her car if a disabled badge holder needed it.
+The employer argued she could come to work at 9am (when there would be free parking spaces); or they could offer her a lift to/from the other car park; or she could use a disabled space in the main car park provided she moved her car if a disabled badge holder needed it.

 The employer obtained a report from an ergonomics expert who said that Donnelly was unable to work on uneven or slippery surfaces and recommended a parking space in the main car park.